ztomasze/sdnd/Characters/Features/Talents/alchemy.md

-This [[specialty]] grants you the ability to prepare alchemical concoctions.
+This [[talent]] grants you the ability to prepare alchemical concoctions.

 As an action, make an INT check to draw forth and use a concoction.